What happens when you call 999

 When you call 999, an operator will ask you which emergency service you need.

 In a medical emergency, ask for the ambulance service and you will be put through to one of our call-takers.

 What information will I need when I call 999?

-In the video below Jules Lockett, Head of Control Services Training, explains how the information you provide to us helps us.
+In the video below Jules Lockett, from our control room training team, explains how the information you provide to us helps us.

 You will need to have the following information available when you call 999: